kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-2.md

 If you have deployed the KubeStellar core in a Kubernetes cluster then the where resolver is running in a pod there.
-If instead you are running the core controllers are bare processes then you can use the following commands to launch the where-resolver; it requires the ESPW to be the current kcp workspace at start time.
+If instead you are running the core controllers are bare processes then you can use the following commands to launch the where-resolver.

 ```shell
 KUBECONFIG=$SM_CONFIG kubestellar-where-resolver --external-access -v=4 &> /tmp/where-resolver.log &